ajayat/netflix-prize/doc/Explanations.md

 ### Objective

-The aim of the recommendation algorithm is to predict the rating a customer would give a film, with a certain degree of accuracy.
+The aim of the recommendation algorithm is to predict the rating a customer would give a movie, with a certain degree of accuracy.

 Accuracy is measured by the RMSE, in relation to actual ratings.
 Our algorithm must therefore **obtain the smallest possible RMSE**.